-- Method1: Approximation of the aero lookup tables using polynomials and prediction of these polynomial coefficients (as function of wing design) again using polynomials. - Method2: Prediction of the aero lookup tables using Proper Orthogonal Decomposition (POD) [33] and polynomial prediction of the POD coefficients (as function of wing design). - 1.
-Method1: For all configurations the stepwise fit resulted in a $2^{\rm nd}$ order polynomial (as a function of Mach, Re and AoA) with 7 coefficients: using the constant term, three linear terms, the cross term ${\rm Mach} \times {\rm AoA}$ and the quadratic terms ${\rm Mach}^2$ and ${\rm AoA}^2$.
-Fig. 18 shows that all 40 sets of polynomial coefficients have a piecewise similar order of magnitude.
+- Method1: Approximation of the aero lookup tables using polynomials and prediction of these polynomial coefficients (as function of wing design) again using polynomials. - Method2: Prediction of the aero lookup tables using Proper Orthogonal Decomposition (POD) [36] and polynomial prediction of the POD coefficients (as function of wing design). - 1) Method1: Figure 18 shows the result of stepwise polynomial fits of the lookup tables of all 40 configurations.
+For all configurations the stepwise fit resulted in a 2nd order polynomial (as a function of Mach, Re and AoA) with 7 coefficients: using the constant term, three linear terms, the cross term Mach × AoA and the quadratic terms Mach2 and AoA2.
+Figure 18 shows that all 40 sets of polynomial coefficients have a piecewise similar order of magnitude.
 Therefore they could be fitted as well as function of the design configuration.
-The sets of polynomial coefficients have again been stepwise fitted by a 2nd order polynomial, leaving the 40^{th} polynomial out for validation.
-This last stepwise fit represents the AeroClusterSM.
-The 40^{th} polynomial (consisting of 7 coefficients) has been predicted with the AeroClusterSM and has been applied in order to predict the aero lookup table values of the 40^{th} configuration.
-The results are depicted in Fig. 19.
+The sets of polynomial coefficients have again been stepwise fitted by a 2nd order polynomial, leaving the 40th polynomial out for validation.
+This last stepwise fit represents the AeroCluster SM.
+The 40th polynomial (consisting of 7 coefficients) has been predicted with the AeroCluster SM and has been applied in order to predict the aero lookup table values of the 40th configuration.
+The results are depicted in Figure 19.
 A maximum absolute Cfx prediction error of less than 0.02 has been achieved.
-Fig. 19 shows that this corresponds to a relative error of about 10 percent.
-Other methods (e.g. kriging) for fitting the set of polynomial coefficients have been tried as well, but they gave worse prediction results on the 40^{th} configuration than the stepwise fit AeroClusterSM.
-Concluding, the AeroClusterSM derived with this method predicts 7 polynomial coefficients that can be passed on to the mission cluster for prediction of the aerodynamic coefficients later on.
+Figure 19 shows that this corresponds to a relative error of about 10 percent.
+Other methods (e.g. kriging) for fitting the set of polynomial coefficients have been tried as well, but they gave worse prediction results on the 40th configuration than the stepwise fit AeroCluster SM.
+Concluding, the AeroCluster SM derived with this method predicts 7 polynomial coefficients that can be passed on to the Mission Cluster for prediction of the aerodynamic coefficients later on. - 2) Method2: When the lookup table values of Cfx are ordered into one long row (of 192 samples) they can be considered as a "snapshot" of the ith aircraft configuration.
+This results in a "snapshot-matrix" A of 40 x 192.
+A can be reduced using POD.
+A singular value decomposition is derived.
+From S the dominant singular values are selected, in this case the first three.
+The matrix $U \times S$ contains the POD vectors (row-wise).
+The first three columns of this matrix are to be fitted, as a function of aircraft configuration.
+The 40^{th} row of $U \times S$ is left out and the remaining 39 rows are fitted, again using stepwise fit of a 2nd order polynomial.
+The 40^{th} POD vector is predicted using this polynomial and back transformed to a prediction of the 40^{th} row of A (40^{th} aero table "snapshot").
+The results are depicted in Figure 20.
+This result is a maximum prediction error of less than 0.01, which is better than the validation result with Method1.